Surviving abroad in France

 Directions

 It’s easy to get lost when you’re abroad, and you can’t always rely on Google Maps for directions, so it’s handy to know what to say when you need to know where to go.
 The verb chercher is your best friend in this case.
-To indicate that you’re looking for a particular place, use Je cherche l'hôtel ('the hotel') or le restaurant ('restaurant') or le magasin ('shop') or whatever place it is you’re looking for.
+To indicate that you’re looking for a particular place, say Je cherche l'hôtel ('the hotel') or le restaurant ('restaurant') or le magasin ('shop') or whatever place it is you’re looking for.

 Je cherche l'hôtel de l'Étoile s'il vous plaît ('I'm looking for the Hotel de l'Étoile please')